motleyagency/harvest-balance/README.md

 You need to [register this app](https://id.getharvest.com/developers) as an Oauth2 client in your company's Harvest account to allow authenticating the app.

-The information you need to to run this app is

-- your company's Harvest subdomain (i.e. **youraccount**_.harvestapp.com_)
-- your company's Harvest id (visible in the browser's status bar when hovering over your account at [the accounts page](https://id.getharvest.com/accounts))
-- a client ID for this app (acquired when registering this app)
-- a client secret for this app (acquired when registering this app)
-- a redirect URL defining where to redirect users after authenticating (configured when registering this app, see below)

-The redirect URL is the exact path where `harvestapp.com` should redirect after authentication.
-Set this to the URL where the app will run, e.g. `https://harvestbalance.mycompany.com/`.
+Enter the following information in the application registration:

+- Name: Harvest Balance (or whatever you want to call this service)
+- Redirect URL: the URL where this service will be deployed (for development, enter `http://localhost:3000`)
+- Origin URL: same as the redirect URL
+- Multi account: select "I can work with multiple accounts"
+- Products: select "I want access to Harvest and Forecast"

 See detailed instructions for registering the app on [Harvest's website](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#oauth2-application).

 ### App set up

+The information you need to to run this app is

+- Your company's Harvest subdomain (i.e. **youraccount**_.harvestapp.com_)
+- Your company's Harvest id (visible in the browser's status bar when hovering over your account at [the accounts page](https://id.getharvest.com/accounts))
+- The Harvest client ID for this app (acquired when registering this app)
+- The Harvest client secret for this app (acquired when registering this app)
+- Your company's Forecast account id (visible in the URL when logging in to [Forecast](https://forecastapp.com/))
+- A list of deductible Harvest task ids (see below)

+The deductible task list is an array of Harvest task ids of the tasks that should be deducted from the cumulative balance.
+I.e. if the id for "Overtime holiday" is specified, all logged "Overtime holiday" hours will subtract from the balance instead of adding to it.

-Create a `.env` file with the following information from the above step (make a copy of `.env.template`):
+Create a `.env` file at the root of the project with the following information from the above step (use `.env.template` as template):

 ```
 HARVEST_SUBDOMAIN=yourSubdomain